kwesiRutledge/brom_drake-py/README.md

 ### How can I support this project?

+Feel free to create an issue/send the Wrench Robotics team a message if you're interested in helping out!

 ## Related Work

-Some other work in the open-source drake community:
+Some other work in the open-source Drake community:
 - [kinova_drake](https://github.com/vincekurtz/kinova_drake) - A Drake-based library that builds a
   simple version of the manipulation station for the Kinova Gen3 robot arm.
   Also works with the hardware.